opencv/opencv/modules/ml/doc/random_trees.rst

     :param calc_var_importance: If true then variable importance will be calculated and then it can be retrieved by :ocv:func:`CvRTrees::get_var_importance`.

-    :param nactive_vars: The size of the randomly selected subset of features to be tested at any given node.
+    :param nactive_vars: The size of the randomly selected subset of features at each tree node and that are used to find the best split(s).
 If you set it to 0 then the size will be set to the square root of the total number of features.

     :param max_num_of_trees_in_the_forest: The maximum number of trees in the forest (suprise, suprise).